Business Administration, A.A.

 Carroll has transfer agreements with virtually every public college and university in Maryland, as well as many other schools throughout the state and across the country.

-Armed with an Associate degree in Business Administration from Carroll, you can do many things, from starting your own small business to working in a local business in an entry-level position.
+Armed with an A.A. in Business Administration from Carroll, you can do many things, from starting your own small business to working in a local business in an entry-level position.

 Private, public and non-profit organizations all have need for some type of business administration work.
 Acquired skills can be applied to a variety of areas including: